carloshsalvador/musicplayer/README.md

 It is my frist app and many new topics needed to be decided and understand before strating.

 The topics I have faced on the begining were:
- - general stetps for any app - how to start and how to finish it.
    - two colossal topics: frontend and backend.
+   - general stetps for any app: how to start and how to finish it?
    - diveristy of programming languages and frameworks.
    - architecture and infrastructure: api, server, data bank, load balance, caching, security, PaaS, CaaS etc.

 ## Frontend & Backend and the Framework

-A music player app requires more elemente for the user experience ([UX](https://en.wikipedia.org/wiki/User_experience)) because they interacts much more dynamically rewriting the current web page with new data from the web server by searching music and different states like play and stop, instead of the more traditional method of loading entire new pages (or static web page) after any user's requires (~ user's clicks).
+A music player app requires more elemente for the user experience ([UX](https://en.wikipedia.org/wiki/User_experience)) than a static one because they interacts much more dynamically rewriting the current web page with new data from the web server by searching music and different states like play and stop, instead of the more traditional method of loading entire new pages (or static web page) after any user's requires (~ user's clicks).
 The important key here was to understand the implications of the search engine optimization ([SEO](https://moz.com/learn/seo/what-is-seo)) to imporve the quality and quantity of website traffic and the choice of the modern types of aplications for projects like this, such as the Simple-Page-Aplication ([SAP](https://en.wikipedia.org/wiki/Single-page_application)) for faster transitions that make the website's feelings more like a native app.

 Therefore, the music app as a dynamic websites had be more efficent by server-side programming with frameworks that allow create dynamic websites and deliver customized information in response to HTTP requests ([Mozilla Devs](https://developer.mozilla.org/en-US/docs/Learn/Server-side)).